 To establish a framework for assessing and recognizing performance, the Board undertakes an annual process to approve a budget and business plan for the Corporation for each ensuing year.
-The business plan and budget for 2023, which were approved on January 27, 2023, comprised various corporate objectives.
-These comprise goals related to project advancement, comprising 35% weighting of the total objectives and includes adding value and de-risking Black Pine and Goldstrike such as by publishing studies, advancing permitting timelines and acquiring water rights.
-Goals also include business development and strategic objectives at 25% weighting of the total, including managing corporate risks; Health Safety and environment, social and governance ("ESG") objectives, comprising 10% weighting of the total.
+The business plan and budget for 2024, which were approved on January 24, 2024, comprised various corporate objectives.
+Goals related to project advancement, comprised 40% weighting of the total objectives and include completing the PFS, submitting a draft mine plan of operations and add value through resource growth at Black Pine, as well as advance the search for water at Goldstrike.
+Goals targeted around business development, financial and strategic objectives comprise 30% weighting of the total, including managing corporate risks; Health Safety and environment, social and governance objectives, comprising 5% weighting of the total.